 Sometimes the partners of the partnership believe it is necessary to expel a partner.
 Maybe it’s because the partner has broken or breached the partnership agreement, or undertaken individual action not authorized by the partnership which is highly detrimental to the partnership.

-In a NJ partnership, expelling a partner at some point requires the dissolution of the partnership unless the issue of expulsion is addressed in the written partnership agreement signed by the partners.
-A well written partnership agreement should include the power of expulsion.
-The agreement can set out the circumstances under which a partner can be expelled, how the decision to expel is to be made (such as by majority vote) and state that the partnership may continue its business without the expelled partner.
+In NJ, expelling a partner (at some point) requires the dissolution of the partnership unless the issue of expulsion is addressed in a written partnership agreement signed by the partners.
+A well-written partnership agreement generally includes the power of the partners to expel a partner or partners.
+The agreement can/should specify the circumstances under which a partner can be expelled, how the decision to expel is to be made (such as by majority vote), discuss what if any payments will be made to the expelled partner, and provide that the partnership may continue its business without the expelled partner.
 In addition, the value and payout schedule of the expelled partner’s interest in the partnership should be addressed in the agreement.

 Bad Faith Expulsions of Partners in NJ

-A NJ court may not allow a partner to be expelled if he or she can show that the co-partners have taken advantage of an expulsion clause in the partnership agreement for unjust purposes or for improper motives, even though justified by the literal wording of the expulsion clause in the partnership agreement.
+A NJ court may prohibit a partner from being expelled if he or she can show that the co-partners have taken advantage of an expulsion clause in the partnership agreement for an unjust purpose or for improper motives, even though justified by the literal wording of the expulsion clause in the partnership agreement.
 This is known as a “bad faith” Expulsion.

 Unlawful Expulsions of Partners in NJ